StackExchange/dnscontrol/docs/_providers/bind.md

 * When generating a new zonefile, the SOA serial number is updated.

-DNSControl ties to maintain the serial number as yyyymmddvv.
+DNSControl tries to maintain the serial number as yyyymmddvv.
 If the existing serial number is significantly higher it will simply increment the value by 1.